programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

     pandas.core.series.Series
 ```

-To convert it to a DF, we will reset the index:
+We will be manipulating this data later, which will be easier to do in a dataframe.
+To convert it to a DF, we will reset the index.
+When we do so, Pandas creates a new index column with values ($0, 1, 2, . . . n$) and columns named `FIPS` and `count`:

 ```python